Judith A. Daniel, RAD T Dip. – Owner

 Gary is a graduate of Towson University and holds a BFA in Dance Education, Performance and Choreography.
 He is certified in Dance through the Maryland State Department of Education and is qualified to teach grades kindergarten through twelve.
 He is a member of the Maryland council of Dance and a member of the National Dance Association.
 Recently , Gary was the recipient of the Distinguished Alumni Award from Towson University for his postgraduate work in the field of Dance and Performance.
 For ten successful years, he was the artistic director of GD Studio for the Performing Arts, his own school, where students were able to participate in classes in dance, musical theatre, private voice, guitar, piano and coaching.
 Gary has been teaching for the past 20 years in numerous capacities.
 Gary's performing career includes featured roles at virtually every major theatre in the Baltimore/Washington area.
 He can be seen dancing with Elizabeth Perkins and Kevin Bacon in the Paramount Film, He Said, She Said.
 He has been named "Baltimore Tap Dance Kid" by Winfred Walsh of the Baltimore Sun and his performance in 42nd Street was selected as one of the "Best of '88" by dance critic Carolyn Kelemen.
 Gary was nominated for the Helen Hayes Award for his performance in Forever Plaid.

 Alyson is a graduate of Desales University, Center Valley, PA, with a Bachelors in Dance, a minor in Business and concentration in Dance and Film.
 While at Desales, she participated in master classes with a number of guest artists through the DanceNow/NYC program and performed works by Tara Madsen-Robbins, Mishele Mennet, Alwin Nikolais, Trinette Singleton, Sydney Skybetter, Twyla Tharp, and Charles Weidman.
 She performed in Tensile Involvement, by Alwin Nikolais, at Lehigh University, Lehigh Valley, PA, and Hunter College, New York, NY, for Alwin Nikolais’: Sharing the Legacy.
 Alyson has worked professionally in arts administration and fundraising around Baltimore most recently at Mid Atlantic Arts Foundation and Baltimore Center Stage.
 Alyson is in her sixth season dancing, choreographing, and teaching with The Collective, a non-profit organization in Baltimore operating as a professional dance company.
-She currently holds the role of Company Member and is on the Board of Directors.
-The Collective performs throughout Baltimore at a variety of venues, including Baltimore Theatre Project, The Gordon Center for Performing Arts, Creative Alliance, and The Baltimore Museum of Art and has participated in a number events including Artscape, AKIMBO, FREEFall Baltimore and the Baltimore Dance Invitational.
-Currently, Alyson works full time as the Associate Director of Parent and Alumni Giving at The John Carroll School in Bel Air, MD.
-Alyson is so proud to be an instructor at the studio that started her career and honored to be director of the Upper Falls Dance Company.
+She currently holds the role of Company Member and is on the Board of Directors and Fundraising Committee.
+The Collective performs throughout Baltimore at a variety of venues, including Baltimore Theatre Project, The Gordon Center for Performing Arts, Creative Alliance, and The Baltimore Museum of Art and has participated in a number events including Artscape, AKIMBO, FREEFall Baltimore, and the Baltimore Dance Invitational.
+Alyson has made a career working professionally in fundraising, development, institutional advancement, and donor relations having worked for local nonprofits and independent schools in the greater Baltimore region.
+Alyson is so proud to be an instructor at the studio that started her career and honored to be the director of the Upper Falls Dance Company.

 Tara is a passionate teacher and advocate of the performing arts.
 Her love for dance arose at a very young age when she began to study the Royal Academy of Ballet at Upper Falls Dance Academy.
 While attending UFDA, Tara performed at both Lincoln Center and Carnegie Hall in New York City.
 Under the tutelage of Judith Daniel, Tara not only continued to advance her career as a performer, but also found her true calling in the field of dance education.
 Her desire to pursue a career in dance education led her to Goucher College in Baltimore, Maryland.
 During her time at Goucher she had the opportunity to not only work with artists such as Jennifer Archibald, but also travel abroad to Ghana, Africa in order to further her knowledge of dance history.
 Tara graduated Goucher in 2011 with a degree in dance followed immediately by a master’s degree in education the following year.
 Upon graduation, she was hired as a dance educator at Wiley H. Bates Middle School, a magnet arts school in Annapolis, Maryland.
 In 2017, as the Dance Director at NSU University School in South Florida, Tara revitalized and greatly increased the number of dancer participation.
 Tara is thrilled that she can continue to share her passion and love for dance as she returns home to her Upper Falls Dance Academy family.